 Each Co-CEO could receive up to a maximum of \$1,137,500 in bonus based on AFG's overall performance after considering seven Company Performance Component goals determined by the Compensation Committee.
-The 2012 Company Performance Component metrics provided that each Co-CEO would receive one-seventh of the maximum bonus amount for each of the following Company Performance Component goals satisfied during 2012:
+The 2013 Company Performance Component metrics provided that each Co-CEO would receive one-seventh of the maximum bonus amount for each of the following Company Performance Component goals satisfied during 2013:

-- · Grow book value per share (excluding appropriated retained earnings and unrealized gains/losses on fixed maturity securities, non-core asbestos and environmental charges and the cumulative effects of accounting changes and the amount of any dividends and other capital distributions made on AFG common stock) of at least 7%. - · Achieve core return on equity of at least 9%. - · Achieve specialty property and casualty calendar year combined ratio of 93 or below. - · Achieve annuity and supplemental insurance pre-tax, pre-interest expense operating earnings of at least \$255 million. - · Achieve returns on fixed income portfolio that exceed those of a benchmark. - · Have AFG common stock outperform the S&P 500 Insurance Stock Index. - Maintain debt-to-total capital ratio of less than 22% (calculated consistent with past practice).
+- Grow book value per share (excluding appropriated retained earnings and unrealized gains/losses on fixed maturity securities, non-core asbestos and environmental charges and the cumulative effects of accounting changes and the amount of any dividends and other capital distributions made on AFG common stock) of at least 8.5%. - Achieve core return on equity of at least 9%. - Achieve specialty property and casualty calendar year combined ratio of 93 or below. - · Achieve annuity and run-off long-term care and life insurance pre-tax, pre-interest expense operating earnings of \$268 million. - Achieve returns on fixed income portfolio that exceed those of a custom composite benchmark constructed to reflect the fixed maturity asset allocation of the insurance industry. - Have AFG common stock outperform the S&P 500 Insurance Stock Index. - Maintain debt-to-total capital ratio of less than 22% (calculated consistent with past practice).

-The Company's performance in 2012 exceeded four of the seven performance goals, failing to achieve the goals in second, third and sixth bullet points above.
-As a result, the Co-CEOs received \$650,000 under the Company Performance Component, for a total of \$817,700 when added with the EPS Component.
+The Company's performance in 2013 exceeded six of the seven performance goals, failing to achieve the goal in the third bullet point above.
+As a result, the Co-CEOs received \$975,000 under the Company Performance Component, for a total of \$2,112,500 when added with the EPS Component.

-2012 Bonuses for Other Named Executive Officers
+2013 Bonuses for Other Named Executive Officers

 As discussed above, the named executive officers other than the Co-CEOs and Mr. Berding participate in the Company's Annual Senior Executive Bonus Plan.
-The following table sets forth the bonus target amounts and performance criteria for 2012 for participants that were reviewed by the Compensation Committee.
+The following table sets forth the bonus target amounts for 2013 for participants that were reviewed by the Compensation Committee.
+Each participant's bonus was based 50% on the EPS Component and 50% on an individual performance component